RichardLitt/acanthis/about.md

 ## ICZN Formality

 The ICZN has not recognized this as a formal place of publication.
-It will not, until there is an ISSN attached to this journal, and until a formal application is submitted to the ICZN.
+A formal application is being submitted to the ICZN.
 For now, all posts are not to be considered as published acts.

 ## Submission